ahmed-lotfy-dev/my-wallpapers/README.md

-# my-wallpapers
+# My-Wallpapers
-## aset of wallpapers for each operating system i'm on to make it chnge it randomly on-linux using variety &amp; on windows i do it on windows them background settings i add the folder and i change it randomly interval
+## A set of wallpapers
+### Using it for each operating system
+#### I'm using it change randomly on-linux using variety
+#### And on windows i do it using windows theme background settings i add the folder and i change it randomly interval